j-northrup/webpage/content/home/recent.md

 #### October, 2025

 Brent Patterson and I are recruiting a PhD student to work on black bears as part of our moose research project.
-See [here](files/bbear.pdf) for more details and [here](http://www.ontariomooseproject.ca/) for more information on the project.
+See [here] (opps/files/bbear.pdf) for more details and [here](http://www.ontariomooseproject.ca/) for more information on the project.
 ___________________________
 ___________________________